 Like other members of the Manufacturers Association of Central Florida (MACF), Correct Craft and its local Nautique brand face challenges in finding and keeping workers.
 Manufacturers throughout the U.S. are keeping an eye on global trade discussions and tariffs, which affect their comfort level about hiring.
 They are also concerned about the pipeline of talent coming out of schools and how to convince young people to go into manufacturing.

 “If you get 20 CEOs in a room and ask them what their biggest problem is, more than 15 of them will say finding good people,” Yeargin says.
 “We have a great reputation in the community and get many of our employees through referral.
 We offer competitive pay and great benefits, but most of all, we have a great culture.
-As part of our culture we invest heavily in employee development, which is something that also attracts and helps us retain good employees.”
+As part of our culture, we invest heavily in employee development, which is something that also attracts and helps us retain good employees.”

 He has said the company’s foundation has three pillars: people, performance and philanthropy.
 That third pillar keeps employees tied to the company’s values and rich history.
-The company’s tagline and motto is “Making Life Better.”
+The company’s tagline and motto are “Making Life Better.”
 Employees from Correct Craft have traveled to Cambodia, Ethiopia, India, Uganda, Kenya, the Caribbean and other locations to build houses for homeless families, serve schools and orphanages, feed the hungry, fight human trafficking and support other organizations.